eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 reliable.
-2. **Wallet Unit Selection**: In remote flows, where interactions do not originate from the Wallet Unit, Users may encounter difficulties in selecting and invoking the appropriate Wallet Instance to fulfill a specific presentation request, particularly when multiple Wallet Units are present on the device.
+2. **Wallet Unit Selection**: In remote flows, where interactions do not originate from the Wallet Unit, Users may encounter difficulties in selecting and invoking the appropriate Wallet Instance to fulfil a specific presentation request, particularly when multiple Wallet Units are present on the device.
 A unified interface provided by the web browser and the device operating system can streamline this process, offering a seamless and intuitive User